Our School Meals

 NEW: You can also ask the School Office to check your eligibility online using the LGFL website or use a computer at your local library or the Civic Offices.
 If you think you may be eligible and would like the Office to check for you, please visit or email the school office with your own National Insurance (or NASS) number, your own date of birth and your full name.

 Children may bring a packed lunch.
 This should be in a secure container and the drink should be provided in a non-breakable container.
-No sweets or fizzy drinks are allowed – instead, we encourage lots of fruit, vegetables and water.
+No sweets, fizzy drinks or any form of chocolate spread are allowed – instead, we encourage lots of fruit, vegetables and water.
 For healthy and nutritious ideas of what to include in your child's packed lunch, please look at these two helpful links:

 Milk is provided at lunchtime every day and is available for any child to collect a cup of milk from the servery.

 Some of our children have nut allergies that may lead to severe reactions even if they only touch something that has come into contact with nuts.
 We would really appreciate your support and ensure that all foods brought into school are free from nuts.
-Please note that this also includes some chocolate spreads and cereal bars.
+Please note that this restriction applies to ALL chocolate spreads and please carefully check the cereal bar labelling.

 Encouraging Good Table Manners